 CAMPUS CLEANLINESS: Our custodians do a great job keeping our campus looking great.
-However, it is up to all of us, students, staff, parents, and visitors to help keep it that way.
+However, it is up to all of us, students, staff, parents, and visitors, to help keep it that way.
 If you see someone littering, remind him or her not to do so.
-We need to establish a norm of taking pride in our school and campus.
+We must establish a norm of taking pride in our school and campus.
 If you have any concerns about the cleanliness of the campus, please see the principal or assistant principal.

-CAMPUS CLUBS AND ACTIVITIES: Eagle Canyon offers students a variety of activities, clubs and enrichment opportunities such as, but not limited to:
+CAMPUS CLUBS AND ACTIVITIES: Eagle Canyon offers students a variety of activities, clubs, and enrichment opportunities including but not limited to:

-- After-school Enrichment Opportunities (i.e. Young Rembrandts, Mad Science, etc.)
+- After-school Enrichment Opportunities (i.e., Young Rembrandts, Coding, Chess Masters, etc.)

 - Christian Release

 - Debate Club

 - Drama Club

 - Garden Club

-- Green Team

 - Mileage Club/Track Team

 - Odyssey of the Mind

 - Safe School Ambassadors

 - Student Council

-CAMPUS VISITORS: Only classroom volunteers who have proof of vaccination or negative COVID test within the last week will be allowed on campus to support learning in the classroom.
-As such, non-school age children are not permitted on campus during the school day.
+CAMPUS VISITORS: Non-school-age children are not permitted on campus during the school day during instructional activities.
 No one should be on campus without office clearance through the Raptor System.
-Per Board Policy (BP & AR1250) all parent volunteers or other visitors must sign in at the office upon entering the campus and must wear a visitor sticker at all times.
-Raptor stickers must be turned in to the Front Office upon exiting the campus.
-Parents are not allowed on the playground area during school hours at any time.
+Per Board Policy (BP & AR1250), all parent volunteers or other visitors must sign in at the office upon entering the campus and wear a visitor sticker at all times.
+Raptor stickers must be returned to the Front Office upon exiting the campus.
+Parents are not allowed in the playground area during school hours.
 Teacher conferences must be prearranged with the teacher (see classroom Interruptions).

-CLASSROOM/GRADE LEVEL CONTESTS: Classroom and Grade Level contests are used in an effort to build team spirit and raise awareness within and outside of our community.
+CLASSROOM/GRADE LEVEL CONTESTS: Classroom and Grade Level contests are used to build team spirit and raise awareness within and outside of our community.
 Some of the competitions offered are shown below: